IskrenVanev/CSCB634-/README.md

 ## Usage
-Bulky_MVC is designed to make bulk book purchases easy and efficient.
+StohlDivanWeb is designed to make bulk book purchases easy and efficient.
 The application is divided into two main areas:

 ## Admin Area
 - The admin can create, edit and delete categories of books